fpsdotso/fpsdotso-game/README.md

 - Q1: More maps, game modes, and weapons; improved movement & gun physics; publish on Solana Dapp Store.
 - Q2: Ranked matchmaking with MMR; leaderboards; online tourneys.
-- Q3: Marketplace for cosmetic gun skins as NFTs.
+- Q3: Marketplace for cosmetic gun skins as NFTs, Battlepasses as subscription model for players to enjoy premium perks.

 ## Architecture